-The Global Land component furthermore includes a specific support activity, the Global S2 pre-processing, that aims at the implementation of a service producing and delivering high preprocessing level Sentinel-2 data, as requested by a number of intermediate and final users, from public and private sectors, at European and National levels.
+The Global Land component furthermore includes a specific support activity, the Global S2 pre-processing, that aims at the implementation of a service producing and delivering high pre-processing level Sentinel-2 data, as requested by a number of intermediate and final users, from public and private sectors, at European and National levels.
 Copernicus Sentinel-2 data are an essential source of information for most of the terrestrial applications.
 The provision of the data at Level 1C unfortunately does not allow an easy use and a direct exploitation of these data in to many downstream processing lines.
 Level 2 (atmospherically corrected) products will be provided following the ESA feasibility study.
 A processing chain of Sentinel-2 data at Level 3 (spatial/temporal cloud-free composites and global/continental mosaics) will allow the provision of data ready for end user applications.
 This is particularly critical for change detection analysis.
 Considering that the volume of Level 3 datasets is generally smaller than that of lower level datasets, this approach should also facilitate the dissemination of the data to a wider community.
 The interoperability and thus the possibility to combine Sentinel-2 data and LANDSAT mission data are also essential elements to consider in this context and can serve many applications, including applications in the forest, inland water monitoring and agriculture sector answering to the REDD+ and Common Agriculture Policy needs.
-Based on the initial effort on this in 2017 and 2018 and the generation of a Sentinel-2 Global mosaic for surface refelectance, user consultation will begin so that thematic product production would start in 2019.
-In the context of 2019 initial global scale continuous products, the JRC together with the EEA will explore the possibility of envisaging ~20m resolution for inland water, forest and crops whilst ensuring coherence between pan-European and global products..
-These efforts would represent a first step towards the next generation of user driven global products for the Copernicus Land Service.